WHAT MAKE’S ME GET UP IN THE MORNING?

-WHY DO YOU DO ALL THE THINGS YOU DO?
+WHY DO I DO ALL THE THINGS I DO?

 Because I love it!
 I would never do anything I wasn’t truly passionate about, so you can rest assured that everything you see I do I do wholeheartedly because I really believe in them.
 I am also a person who thrives under pressure, and my creative nature loves to have a project to get stuck into – I planned and organised my wedding when Aurora was a baby too and loved doing that.
 Why self-employment?
 Well there is nothing more that I wanted than to be a Mum, and I always knew I would stay at home with my children until they were in full time school.
 Working around them gives me the opportunity to do both, plus I retain complete creative control which is what I like.
 I am fortunate that my husband can support us but that has given me space and time to really focus on preparing projects to be the best I can make them.
 Looking forward long term, no one can make me redundant, there are no glass ceilings, and the sky is the limit in terms of earning potential.
 My life is in my hands.

 I am super organised – I would not function without my to-do lists and diary!
 I also use my Blackberry when out and about so I can keep on top of things like replying to emails, so there’s less to do when I’m home.
 I’m pretty nifty at typing one handed whilst pushing a buggy, in fact most newsletter and blog articles are written whilst out walking!
 I also make sure everything is organised in the home, as I can’t work with chaos around me, things have to be tidy.
 I get up at 6 which usually gives me time to make a coffee and get a few little things sorted before the girls get up, and I have to admit I don’t get to bed as early as I’d like, but something has to give.

 HOW DO I KEEP MY ENERGY LEVELS UP?